 1. “I can manage fine without a break.”

 Many dementia caregivers insist that they don’t need breaks at all.
-This is a noble goal, but isn’t realistic.
+This is a noble goal, but it isn’t realistic.

-Every human needs breaks from any job to rest and recharge and caregiving is no exception.
+Every human needs breaks from any job to rest and recharge, and caregiving is no exception.

 Studies in the American Journal of Geriatric Psychiatry and from Pennsylvania State University showed that levels of key stress hormones in family caregivers improved immediately after taking a break.